kangwijen/orchestrix/README.md

 # Orchestrix
 **All-in-One DevOps Management Platform**

-Orchestrix is a modern DevOps management platform to streamline the orchestration of tools like Docker, Ansible, and more.
+Orchestrix is a modern DevOps management platform to streamline the management of tools like Docker, Ansible, and more.

 Simplify workflows, monitor deployments, and manage your infrastructure seamlessly, all in one place.